Carbohydrate

 Galactose is an aldohexose and occurs, along with glucose, in lactose and in many other oligosaccharides and polysaccharides such as pectin, gums, and mucilage.
 Galactose is an epimer of glucose, differing only in the spatial arrangement of the -H and -OH groups around C-4.

 Galactose is also synthesized in the mammary glands to produce the lactose in milk.
-It is also a constituent of glycolipids and glycoproteins in many cell membranes, such as those found in nervous tissues.
+It is a constituent of glycolipids and glycoproteins in many cell membranes, such as those found in nervous tissues.
 It is less than half as sweet as glucose.

 The inability of infants to metabolize galactose is an inherited condition known as galactosemia.
 In this disorder, the galactose concentration increases noticeably in the blood and also appears in the urine.
 Galactosemia results in vomiting, diarrhea, hepatomegaly, and often mental retardation.

 If not recognized within a few days after birth, it can even lead to death.

-If the diagnosis is made early and lactose is removed from the diet, the symptoms disappear and the normal growth of the child may be resumed.
+However, if the diagnosis is made early and lactose is removed from the diet, the symptoms disappear and the normal growth of the child may be resumed.

 Oligosaccharides

-They’re small carbohydrates that are formed by the condensation (the chemical combination of two molecules to form one molecule with the loss of a small molecule, usually water) of 2-9 monosaccharides.
-They’re considered biomacromolecules.
+Oligosaccharides are small carbohydrates formed by the condensation of 2-9 monosaccharide units.
+Condensation is the chemical combination of two molecules to form one molecule with the loss of a small molecule, usually water.
+Oligosaccharides are considered biomacromolecules.

 The monosaccharide units are joined together by a glycosidic bond between the aldehyde or ketone group of one monosaccharide and the alcohol group of another.
 Depending on the number of monosaccharide molecules condensed to form an oligosaccharide, they can be:

-• Disaccharides (sucrose, lactose, maltose, trehalose)
+- Disaccharides (sucrose, lactose, maltose, trehalose)

-• Trisaccharides (raffinose – composed of glucose, fructose, and galactose)
+- Trisaccharides (raffinose – composed of glucose, fructose, and galactose)

-• Tetrasaccharides (stachyose)
+- Tetrasaccharides (stachyose)

 Sucrose